 - What strategies have you used in the past to generate leads?

 - What do you believe are relevant metrics for tracking the return on investment of a company’s social media efforts?

-- How do you deal with negative comments of a brand reputation crisis?
+- How do you deal with negative comments during a brand reputation crisis?

-Zimmer notes that he likes to ask candidates which brands they believe do a standout job of managing their social media channels — and why.
-Their answers can provide insight into what they think is important in social media marketing, and how they might behave in the role if hired,” he says.
+You may also want to ask candidates which brands they believe do a standout job of managing their social media channels — and why.
+Their answers can provide insight into what they think is important in social media marketing, and how they might approach the social media manager role at your firm, if hired.

-Finally, ask about their preferred work environment and arrangements, including whether they prefer to work remotely all or part of the time — if either is an option.
+Also, ask candidates about their preferred work environment and arrangements, including whether they prefer to work remotely all or part of the time — if either is an option.
 This can help you determine how well they will fit in with your current staff and mesh with your company’s culture.
-These questions can be invaluable in avoiding bad hires.
+These types of questions can be invaluable in avoiding bad hires.

 Do some extra digging

 Here is another top tip for hiring a social media manager: Prior to interviewing candidates, take a look at their personal social media profiles.
-After all, if they’re going to be in charge of your company’s accounts, they should be active on their own across a variety of channels.
-Look for candidates who utilize a range of networks and whose profiles are impressive, current and well maintained.
+After all, if they’re going to be in charge of your company’s accounts, they should be engaging on their own in the social sphere.
+Look for candidates who are active in a range of leading networks and whose profiles are impressive.

-If you don’t have the budget to be flexible on salary, you may need to consider offering more nonmonetary benefits to attract skilled candidates.
-Sometimes, unique perks and incentives can make up for a slightly lower salary.
-If your company offers flexible work arrangements, additional vacation time or attractive extras like free gym memberships, advertise them.
-Many candidates are looking beyond salary when making decisions, especially if they’re entertaining multiple offers.
+If you don’t have the budget to be flexible on salary, consider offering more nonmonetary benefits to attract top candidates.
+Sometimes, in-demand perks and benefits can make up for a slightly lower salary.
+Many professionals today look beyond salary when making career decisions, especially if they are entertaining multiple offers.
 The type of organizational culture your business offers can be a critical factor in a potential hire’s decision making, too.